CareTrust REIT, Inc. research snapshot

 Valuation and margin of safety

 The verified model used the $2.02 midpoint of 2026 Normalized FFO guidance as a REIT earnings proxy.
 It produced a $56.0 bull case, a $40.9 base case, and a $24.2 bear case.
-At $40.22, the base case implies little price upside before dividends, while the bear case shows material downside if FFO falls and the multiple contracts.
+At $41.94, the base case implies little price upside before dividends, and the stock is near the 52-week high, so the margin of safety is thinner than earlier in the year.
 Question: if the market closed for five years, would the current price still be attractive based on rent growth, operator quality, and per-share FFO rather than the recent stock chart?

 Source-backed data